anirbancodes69/rmo-ui/README.md

-# RMO - Resource Management and Operations
+# RMO - Resource Management and Operations (MVP)

-A modern, intuitive Resource Management and Operations web application similar to Monday.com, tailored specifically for small and medium-sized businesses (SMBs).
-Built with React, TailwindCSS, and modern web technologies.
+A streamlined Resource Management and Operations web application similar to Monday.com, designed specifically for small and medium-sized businesses (SMBs).
+This MVP focuses on core functionality with clarity and usability over features.

+## 🎯 MVP Vision

+Help SMBs organize, assign, and track resources or tasks in a simple, collaborative way.
+Focus on clarity + usability > features.

-## 🚀 Features
+## 🚀 MVP Features (8 Core Features)

-### Core Functionality
+### 1️⃣ Authentication & Workspace
+- Email + Password Login
+- Basic role system: Admin, Member
+- Organization/Workspace setup for multiple companies

+### 2️⃣ Dashboard (Overview Page)
-- **Dashboard**: Visual overview of tasks, projects, team utilization, and KPIs
+- Summary of projects, tasks, and resources
+- "What's going on today?" view
+- Key metrics and recent activity

+### 3️⃣ Projects / Boards
-- **Project Management**: Create and manage projects with flexible data structure
+- Create and manage projects or boards
+- Each board represents a project, client, or department
-- **Task Management**: Kanban and List views with drag-and-drop functionality
+- Simple Kanban and List views
-- **Team Management**: User roles, permissions, and collaboration features
-- **Real-time Updates**: Activity logs, comments, and notifications

-### Authentication & Security
-- JWT-based authentication
-- Role-based access control (Admin, Manager, Member)
-- Secure password policies
-- Session management

-### User Experience
-- Responsive design (desktop-first, mobile-friendly)
-- Modern, clean UI similar to Monday.com
+### 4️⃣ Tasks / Items
+- Add, edit, and delete tasks inside projects
+- Core fields: title, assignee, status (To Do / In Progress / Done), due date, priority
+- Task detail modal with full information

+### 5️⃣ Simple Collaboration
+- Comments on tasks (mini chat per task)
+- Basic task discussions and updates

+### 6️⃣ Resource Assignment
+- Each task can be assigned to a person
+- Simple dropdown for "Assigned To"
-- Drag-and-drop task management
+- Team member management

+### 7️⃣ Notifications (Basic)
+- In-app notifications (e.g., "Task assigned to you")
+- Notification center with unread counts
-- Real-time notifications
+- Real-time activity updates

+### 8️⃣ Activity Log
+- Track simple changes: "Anirban updated Task X status to Done"
-- Customizable dashboard widgets
+- Recent activity feed on dashboard
+- User action history

 ## 🛠️ Tech Stack